stalj/pvd/02-DataStructures/02-DataStructures.md

 1. A Jupyter notebook is a web-based interactive environment for creating and sharing documents that contain code, text, and visualizations.
 It is a powerful tool for data science, machine learning, and other technical fields.

-1. Link do wideo

-1. Rysunek??

-1. Komórka z kodem

-1. Komórka z tekstem (markdown)

-1. Output – print lub nazwa

-1. Input – input function
+1. A notebook consists of cells of various types.
+You can enter text into a text cell that is used to describe information.
+In a cell you can run, you can enter instructions in a programming language such as Python.
+After running such a cell, the result is usually displayed below.

 ### First Notebook

 1. Open the notebook my-first-notebook.ipynb.

-1. Read the contents of the notebook and complete all taskss.
+1. Read the contents of the notebook and complete all tasks.

+1. Create your first notebook called bmi.ipynb.
+Enter the person's height in cm and weight in kg using the keyboard.
+Then, calculate the BMI (Body Mass Index).
+Display height, weight and calculated BMI.